 Discuss Legal Options with an Oakland Boating Accident Attorney

 If you were hurt while skiing, wakeboarding, or enjoying other towing sports, please contact Venardi Zurada, LLP to learn more about your remedies.
 We can set up a free consultation to review your circumstances and explain the laws.
-Our team serves boating accident victims throughout the Bay Area from our offices in Oakland, Walnut Creek, and Redding, CA, so you can trust our team for skilled legal help.
+Our team serves boating accident victims throughout the Bay Area from our offices in Oakland, and Walnut Creek, CA, so you can trust our team for skilled legal help.